Ellison Onizuka: Legacy

-Onizuka Air Force Station in Sunnyvale, California and Onizuka Village family housing on Hickam Air Force Base are dedicated to him.
+Onizuka Air Force Station (defunct as of 2010) in Sunnyvale, California, and Onizuka Village family housing on Hickam Air Force Base are dedicated to Onizuka.

 The Ellison S. Onizuka Space Center at Kona International Airport in the Kona district of Hawaiʻi island where he was born and raised, was dedicated to him.
 The center closed in March 2016 and was unable to find a suitable location to reopen.
-Select items from the center's collection have been put on permanent display at the Japanese Cultural Center of Hawaii in Moiliili on the island of Oahu.
+Select items from the center's collection have been put on permanent display at the Japanese Cultural Center of Hawaii in Mōʻiliʻili on the island of Oahu.
 They not only feature Onizuka's personal items, but also the only Moon rock in Hawaii and the space suit from Apollo 13 astronaut Fred Haise.

-Two astronomical features were also named after him: an asteroid discovered by Edward L. G. Bowell on February 8, 1984, 3355 Onizuka and a 29-km-diameter crater on the Moon, Onizuka.

-The Cygnus NG-16 ISS resupply spacecraft was named after Onizuka (S.S.
+Two astronomical features were also named after Onizuka: an asteroid discovered by Edward L. G. Bowell on February 8, 1984, 3355 Onizuka and a 29-km-diameter crater on the Moon, Onizuka.
+The Cygnus NG-16 ISS resupply spacecraft was also named after Onizuka (S.S.
 Ellison Onizuka).

-Little Tokyo in Los Angeles, California also has a street named after him, as does the street surrounding Whitcomb Elementary school in Clear Lake City, Houston, Texas, where his daughters attended.
+Little Tokyo in Los Angeles has a street named after Onizuka, as does the street surrounding Whitcomb Elementary school in Clear Lake City, Houston, Texas, where his daughters attended.
 It also named its library the Onizuka Memorial Library.
 (At the time of the Challenger disaster, his older daughter, Janelle, attended Clear Lake High School.
 His younger daughter, Darien Lei, was at Whitcomb.)
 In addition, Onizuka Street in Little Tokyo has a scale replica of the Challenger as a memorial, and a permanent memorial to Onizuka is located in the lobby of the Hompa Hongwanji Buddhist Temple.

 The Onizuka Center for International Astronomy, named in Onizuka's honor, is the mid-level support and visitor complex for the Mauna Kea Observatories in Hawaii.
 It includes a Visitor Information Station as well as dining, lodging, office, and maintenance facilities for observatory staff and astronomers.
 A plaque of his face is mounted on a boulder by the entrance to the Visitor Information Station.
 Triangle Fraternity has the Ellison Onizuka Young Alumnus Award in tribute to him.

 The Ann & H.J.
-Smead Aerospace Engineering Sciences building at the University of Colorado at Boulder features a conference room named after him on the third floor.

-The Arnold Air Society Squadron attached to the 105th Air Force ROTC Detachment at the University of Colorado at Boulder bears Onizuka's name.
+Smead Aerospace Engineering Sciences building at the University of Colorado at Boulder features a conference room named after Onizuka on the third floor.
+The Arnold Air Society Squadron attached to the 105th Air Force Reserve Officer Training Corps Detachment at the University of Colorado at Boulder bears his name.